 The last step in AWS continuous compliance is monitoring your environment to detect issues and breaches.
 Organizations that do this manually put themselves at huge risk for having undetected, costly breaches.
 Best-practice is automating all aspects of your cloud compliance, and implementing AWS monitoring to reduce human error and maintain round-the-clock visibility.

-Dash is a leading HIPAA compliance solution for cloud-based healthcare software, websites, and applications.
-To learn more about how Dash can help you get continuously compliant or to request a free demo, get in touch with us.
+Dash is a leading HIPAA compliance solution for cloud-based healthcare organizations, software vendors, and application developers.
+To learn more about how Dash can help you get continuously compliant or to request a free demo , get in touch with us.